Your scale isn't giving you the

 Can I Exercise Before My Scan?

+We recommend that you DO NOT exercise for at least 2 hours prior to your test.
 Exercise is another variable that should be as constant as possible.
 If you do or don't exercise before you baseline scan, please repeat those steps for repeats.
-If you do exercise, we suggest a 2 hour cool down period before your appointment.

 What If I Have A Pacemaker or Electronic Medical Implants?